Team-Cartographer/SUITS-2024-LMCC/README.md

 This will automatically open the 3 pages in your default browser after 1-2 seconds, allowing time for the servers to begin.

+End the LMCC App by doing `Ctrl+C` in your Terminal.
+Don't forget to end the SUITS TSS Server as well!

 ## Windows Setup :window:

 Follow the steps below to set the app up on Windows